Election lawsuit dropped, Sununu celebrates

 Attorney General Gordon J. MacDonald’s office has appealed that decision to the Supreme Court.

-Earlier this month, the Democratically-led Legislative Fiscal Committee voted to slash MacDonald’s request for money to hire outside counsel.
+Earlier this month, the Democratic-led Legislative Fiscal Committee voted to slash MacDonald’s request for money to hire outside counsel.

 The move was clearly aimed at trying to block MacDonald's hiring of former Republican Party Vice Chairman and Concord lawyer Bryan Gould to act as a special lawyer assisting the state with its appeal.